-The +CFUN command sets and reads the modem functional mode. v2.0.x
+The +CFUN command sets and reads the modem functional mode. v1.0.x v1.1.x v1.2.x v1.3.x

-The set command sets the functional mode to Minimum functionality, Normal, or Offline mode (Flight mode).
+The set command sets the functional mode to Minimum (Power OFF), Normal, or Offline mode (Flight mode).
 There is a specific mode for Flight mode with UICC on.
 It is also possible to activate or deactivate LTE or Global Navigation Satellite System (GNSS) separately.

-\XSYSTEMMODE should be used for enabling system modes.
+%XSYSTEMMODE should be used for enabling system modes.
 It is possible to activate enabled modes.
-The response to activating a +CFUN mode is ERROR if \XSYSTEMMODE is not properly set.
+The response to activating a +CFUN mode is ERROR if %XSYSTEMMODE is not properly set.